shinokada/createprops/README.md

 ## Overview

 This script will create json files in the `src/routes/props` directory.
+This script is created for Svelte and please let me know if it works for other framework.

 ## Limitation